-Hackensack (NJ) University Medical Center has partnered with VeriChip Corp. and Horizon Blue Cross Blue Shield (BCBS) to offer 280 patients the chance to participate in a health information technology (HIT) trial.
+Hackensack (NJ) University Medical Center has partnered with VeriChip Corp. and Horizon Blue Cross Blue Shield (BCBS) with no-prescription Viagra to offer here 280 patients the chance to participate in a health information technology (HIT) trial.
 Patients suffering from chronic diseases who are part of Hackensack IPA (International Profits Associates) will be able to test VeriChip’s VeriMed Patient Identification System.

 VeriChip created an RFID chip that can be subcutaneously implanted into patients to manage their long-term conditions.